release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### Global Version Override

 Sometimes it is more convenient to use the command line rather than a BOM.
-Therefore extending the above it is possible to set the version of a dependency via:
+Therefore, extending the above it is possible to set the version of a dependency via:

     mvn install -DdependencyOverride.junit:junit@*=4.10-rebuild-10